chitacan/lets-dig-adb/README.md

 ### Demo #2 (activitykit)

-Just connect your android device or emulator, and lauch some apps.(It just works!! :smiley:)
+Connect your android device or emulator, and fire up `adb server`.
+Whenever you launch some apps, you can see whole activity stack. :smiley:
-If you want see more detail about this, see [atom-shell-activitykit](https://github.com/chitacan/atom-shell-activitykit) or [activitykit](https://github.com/chitacan/activitykit).
+If you want see more detail about this project, see [atom-shell-activitykit](https://github.com/chitacan/atom-shell-activitykit) or [activitykit](https://github.com/chitacan/activitykit).

 ## Trouble Shooting